Sophie Turner & Joe Jonas' Wedding Venue Is On Airbnb — Here's How Much It Costs

 There weren't enough housewives to fill up all of Château de Tourreau's nine bedrooms on that trip.
 However, based on the crowd of family and friends who showed up at the home today, it seems it will get plenty of use during Sophie and Joe's wedding weekend.
 With the spot's swimming pool, indoor squash court and fitness room, a tennis, basketball, and volleyball court, and access to wine tastings and tours, guests might have even more fun than they did at Nick Jonas and Priyanka Chopra's wedding festivities — not that it's a competition.

 Though Château de Tourreau has been occupied by many a TV and pop star, it's actually available for anyone to rent.
-In fact, it's listed on Airbnb for $4,774 a night.
-That's a lot, but since the property sleeps 15 guests, it's not totally out of the question for those of us who aren't making HBO or even Bravo-sized bucks.
+In fact, it's listed on Airbnb for £3,763 a night.
+That's a lot, but since the property sleeps 15 guests, it's not totally out of the question for those of us looking to do a big group getaway this summer.

 Advertisement